 12. Operation of Leagues/Tournaments

 Appendix 1 details the operation of the internal leagues, and amendments to these rules may be agreed by a majority decision of the Management Committee.
-The League Tables will be posted on the Club’s Internet site in addition to being posted on the Club’s Notice Board at the Hart Leisure Centre.
+The League Tables will be posted on the Club’s Internet site in addition to being posted on the Club’s Notice Board at the Garrison Leisure Centre.

 Hart Squash Club hereby adopts and accepts this constitution as a current operating guide regulating the actions of members.